SuicSoft/Little-PDF-Merge-Android/README.md

 # Little's PDF Merge for Android
-Little's PDF Merge for Android
+Little's PDF Merge is now for Android

-Testing